 Skye Explorer Hiking Tour from Inverness

-Three unique hiking opportunities at the Old Man of Storr, the Quiraing and the Cuillin Mountains
+Four unique hiking opportunities at the Old Man of Storr, the Quiraing, the Fairy Glen & the Cuillin Mountains

 Tour Highlights